RoaraxAli/GreenLeaf/readme.md

 composer install

-Install JavaScript dependencies (if applicable):

-npm install

 Database Setup
 Create the Database:

 Open your MySQL client or terminal and run:

-mysql -u <your_mysql_username> -p -e "CREATE DATABASE greenleaf;"
+mysql -u <your_mysql_username> -p -e "CREATE DATABASE greenleaf_db;"

 Import the Database Schema:

-Locate the database.sql file in the project root or sql folder.
+Locate the database.sql file in the project from sql folder.

-Using phpMyAdmin: Navigate to the Import tab and upload database.sql.

-Using command line:

-mysql -u <your_mysql_username> -p greenleaf < database.sql

 This creates tables for users, plants, orders, cart, blogs, reminders, and saved_blogs with appropriate relationships.